zeek/zeek-docs/scripts/base/init-bare.zeek.rst

          :zeek:see:`Telemetry::collect_histogram_metrics`.

       unit: :zeek:type:`string` :zeek:attr:`&optional`
          The unit of the metric.
-Set to a blank string if this is a unit-less metric.
+Leave this unset for a unit-less metric.
 Will be unset when returned from :zeek:see:`Telemetry::collect_metrics` or
          :zeek:see:`Telemetry::collect_histogram_metrics`.

-      help_text: :zeek:type:`string`
+      help_text: :zeek:type:`string` :zeek:attr:`&optional`
          Documentation for this metric.

       labels: :zeek:type:`vector` of :zeek:type:`string` :zeek:attr:`&default` = ``[]`` :zeek:attr:`&optional`
          The label names (also called dimensions) of the metric.
 When instantiating or working with concrete metrics, corresponding label values have to be provided.
+Examples of a label might be the protocol a general observation applies to, the directionality in a traffic flow, or protocol-specific context like a particular message type.

       is_total: :zeek:type:`bool` :zeek:attr:`&optional`
          Whether the metric represents something that is accumulating.